Bumber64/dfhack/docs/plugins/regrass.rst

     Not normal DF behavior.
 Tile will appear to be the first type of grass present in the map block until that is depleted, moving on to the next type.
-    When this option isn't used, non-depleted grass tiles will have their existing type refilled, while depleted grass will have a type selected randomly.
+    When this option isn't used, non-depleted grass tiles will have their existing type refilled, while grass-depleted soils will have a type selected randomly.
 ``-n``, ``--new``
     Adds biome-compatible grass types that were not originally present in the map block.
 Allows regrass to work in blocks that never had any grass to